 - To create and maintain an inclusive, supportive campus environment where individuals with disabilities have full and equal access.

-In order to begin processing Accessible Media requests, students with accessible media accommodations must submit the following documents no later than,
+In order to begin processing Accessible Media requests and ensure priority status, students with accessible media accommodations must submit the following documents no later than,

 - Late Request Form | Required After Deadline